LOADING ...

 Clamzo".
 That's the of the fourteen chicken dudes over

 on the other side.
-That's what used to sing.
+That's they used to sing.
 They'd be

 Here we go.
 I want you to sing it in case you ever an

-occasion to such an Alliance.
-You know some of these
+occasion to join such an Alliance.
+You know some of

 Alliances are still around.
 Still America against